esper-io/console_docs/docs/provisioning-template/createtemplate.md

 If the Android Settings Application is enabled for a device in Multi-application mode, the device user can access these settings and change them on the device.
 :::

-You can set the language for the device under ‘Device Language’ while creating or editing a template.
-You can choose a language while provisioning a device but the language will be implemented when using the 6 tap QR code method or the Android For Work (AFW) method.
+You can set the language for the device under ‘Device Language’ while creating or editing a template but the language will be implemented when using the 6 tap QR code method or the Android For Work (AFW) method.

 ![device language](./images/createtemplate/31a_DeviceLanguage.png)